The top 10 scorers in Europe’s major leagues in 2021: Lewy, CR7, Messi…

 Having netted 31 Bundesliga goals in Bayern’s treble-winning 2019-20 campaign, Lewandowski scaled new heights last term to hit 41 goals – breaking Gerd Muller’s legendary record in the process.

-He’s started off the 2021-22 season by scoring seven goals in five Bundesliga appearances – at the time of writing, he’s scored in 19 consecutive games in all competitions for Bayern, with 31 league goals in 2021.
+He’s started off the 2021-22 season by scoring 19 goals in 17 Bundesliga appearances – and went on to score in 19 consecutive matches in all competitions for Bayern between February and September, taking him up to 43 league goals in 2021.

 The bloke’s a machine.